 The deductible is determined by multiplying the excess monthly income by six.
 Excess monthly income is the amount by which the applicant's countable-income amount as described in 130 CMR 520.009 exceeds the MassHealth deductible-income standard.
+For a married individual applying for home- and community-based waiver services whose countable income exceeds 300% of the federal benefit rate and the waiver program allows for a deductible, the deductible is determined based on the countable income of both the individual and spouse.

 MASSHEALTH DEDUCTIBLE-INCOME STANDARDS

-Number of Persons Monthly-Income Standard for Community Residents Monthly-Income Standard for Long-Term-Care-Facility Residents
+Number of Persons Monthly-Income Standard for Community Residents Monthly-Income Standard for Long-Term-Care-Facility

+Number of reisons • Residents

-1 2 \$522 650 \$72.80
+$1 \\ 2$ \$522 650 \$72.80